M1kk4/THM/Brooklyn_Nine_Nine/README.md

 Jake please change your password.
 It is too weak and holt will be mad if someone hacks into the nine nine
 </code></pre>
 <p>Nice!
 We can now note down 3 potencial usernames - Amy, Jake, Holt.
-But before we try to crack Jakes weak password lets check a web server on port 80.</p>
+But before we try to crack Jakes weak password let's check a web server on port 80.</p>
-<p>Let's see if there is anything usefull in the source code...YEP... we found a clue!</p>
+<p>Let's see if there is anything useful in the source code...YEP... we found a clue!</p>
 <pre><code>
 &lt;p&gt;This example creates a full page background image.
 Try to resize the browser window to see how it always will cover the full screen (when scrolled to top), and that it scales nicely on all screen sizes.&lt;/p&gt;
 &lt;!-- Have you ever heard of steganography? --&gt;